MikeStorrs/cyber/README.md

 sudo reboot
 ```

-10. Now scan for exploitable vulnerabilities with `lem`
+10. Now relogin and scan for exploitable vulnerabilities with `lem`

 ```
 gcloud compute ssh blue-35370 --zone us-east4-a